seanwo/how-to/xbox/xbox.md

 ## Setup

+### Game Selection

 Although [Metacritic](https://www.metacritic.com/browse/game/xbox/all/all-time/metascore/?releaseYearMin=1958&releaseYearMax=2024&platform=xbox) does a good job of ranking original Xbox games, there are some gaps.
 I supplemented the original rankings with individual metascores for missing games and when an Xbox metascore was not available, I used a compatible (same generaton) consoles' game metascore.
 This table provides the game's rank, title id, Internet Archive filename, and the simple name you should use when you transfer them to your Xbox so that artwork can be matched to the game (the artwork installer is very particular, so I extracted its fuzzy match names to ensure a perfect match everytime).
 There are about 876 games that match the following criteria.
+You will not be able to fit all games on to a 2TB drive but now you can take N ranked games and add your favorites to the list if they are not in the top N.

 <details>
   <summary>Game Criteria</summary>